 Why are there so many house price indices?

 Organisations publish house price data for many reasons—about a dozen track house price changes in the UK.
 Up-to-date data gives valuers a benchmark to work from and helps economists with forecasting.
-Free publicity and brand awareness undoubtedly figure in the process for Halifax and Nationwide, who gain mentions in daily newspapers, TV and radio news.
+Free publicity and brand awareness undoubtedly figure in the process for Halifax and Nationwide.
+These typically gain mentions in daily newspapers, TV and radio news.

 How to value your property

-Want to find out more on fees?
+Want to know more about fees?
 Read our guide for landlords on Letting Agent Fees Explained.